xwmx/nb/README.md

-               When a <url> is provided, create a new bookmark. add          Add a note, folder, or file. bookmark     Add, open, list, and search bookmarks. browse       Browse, view, and edit linked items in terminal and GUI browsers. completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note.
+               When a <url> is provided, create a new bookmark. add          Add a note, folder, or file. bookmark     Add, open, list, and search bookmarks. browse       Browse and manage linked items in terminal and GUI browsers. completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note.